Basing yourself at La Martinière gives you the opportunity to visit many places within the area.

 LE BRICCIUS - BRECÉ: Typical French Lunch time "Plats du Jour".
 Village on route to Mayenne, south of Gorron.
 Choice of 5 starters, 5 main courses, dessert with wine or cider.
 10mins drive Prices - €

 LE RELAIS DE LA VARENNE - AMBRIERES-LES-VALLEES: Newly renovated restaurant with excellent position beside the river.
-Pizzas, Steaks, Burgers, Pasta, a broad menu choice and Plat du Jour.
+Pizzas, Steaks, Burgers, Pasta, a broad menu choice with Plat du Jour lunchtimes and chef specials.15 mins. drive Prices - €€ 0243 049054

 LE LION D’OR - FOUGEROLLES-DU-PLESIS: Traditional French Plat du Jour lunch time menu.
 Salad buffet, choice of mains and dessert includes wine/cider.
 Only opens lunch time.
 12 mins. drive